 - Placement of the youth and athletes at the centre of the organisation.
 IFMA undertakes strategic grassroots development, combining all values while also understanding today and reaching for tomorrow.
 With culture understanding, respect and friendship, at the same time working in a sustainable manner, then we work towards a better tomorrow and the next generation must outshine the current one.
 Muaythai is 1000 years old and we are planning for the next thousand 5 years at a time.

 - Universality is important for IFMA, equality in sport and life, ensuring equal responsibilities and opportunities.
 Over the last 10 years, IFMA has worked extensively on female development.
-A decade ago, only 10 national teams participated with females in their team, by 2012 this number rose to over 60 and we must continue to develop especially in countries, where women traditionally are not as involved in sport as their male counterparts.
+A decade ago, only 10 national teams participated with females in their team, by 2012 this number rose to over 60 and at the 2018 World Championships a 50%/50% ratio of male and female athletes registered for participation.
+We must continue to develop female Muaythai especially in countries, where women traditionally are not as involved in sport as their male counterparts.
 The same goes for female appointment in executive positions; it is part of IFMA’s strategic plan to have at least 30% of female representation in the Executive Board and a minimum of 5 countries to have a female federation president.
 IFMA wants to lead the change in sport.

 - Maintaining the standards of fairplay both in and out of competition, fairplay being one of the five pillars of Muaythai.
 The fight against doping is a constant one; we must continue to education all stakeholders that cheating has no place in our family.
 This includes match-fixing, ensuring that referees and judges, national federations, executive board members continue to work in honesty along our strict code of ethics.
 It is our strategic goal to make sure our sport stays credible on all levels.